-The fairy of Balaton and the old King of wave had a son, but he was very ill.
-The king asked for a cup of fresh goat milk from the princess, so his son could get better, and in exchange he offered to give her a voice.
-The princess brought a cup of milk to the king, and upon seeing his son healing he fixed her voice as he had promised.
+The fairy of Lake Balaton and the old King of the wave had a son, but he was very ill.
+The king asked for a cup of fresh goat milk from the princess, so his son could get better, and in exchange, he offered to give her a voice.
+The princess brought a cup of milk to the king, and upon seeing his son’s healing, he fixed her voice as he had promised.

 As it happened, the son of Balaton’s King fell in love with the princess, who in her own vanity, broke the boy’s heart and he died from this pain.
-The gray haired king got really angry and requested the Tihany crag to curse the girl and her golden herd.
+The gray-haired king got really angry and requested the Tihany crag to curse the girl and her golden herd.

-The explanation of mysterious phenomenons in Tihany?
+The explanation of mysterious phenomena in Tihany

-They try to explain the washed up goat hooves with the theory that the goat hooves aren’t actually goat hooves, but a type of prehistoric clams abraded by the waves, which used to live in the then known as Pannonian-Sea and then gradually made its way to the freshwater of Balaton 5 million years ago.
+They try to explain the washed-up goat hooves with the theory that the goat hooves aren’t actually goat hooves, but a type of prehistoric clams abraded by the waves, which used to live in the then known Pannonian-Sea, which gradually made its way to the freshwater of Balaton 5 million years ago.
 That’s just insane!

 Tihany, the natural beauty

-We don’t have to get stuck on the little details though, more than likely thought the cartographers, who we can thank for the “Vándortihany-phenomenon”, and in their defense, regarding the available cartographic tools and knowledge in the 16th century it’s already something that they added the Peninsula to the map at all.
+We don’t have to get stuck on the little details, though, more than likely thought the cartographers, who we can thank for the “Vándortihany-phenomenon”, and in their defense, regarding the available cartographic tools and knowledge in the 16th century, it’s already something that they added the Peninsula to the map at all.

 Tihanyi landscape protection area

-Tihany’s attractiveness is greatly enhanced by the nearby waterbanks and the mountains, the diverse flora and fauna.
-There aren’t a lot of places in Hungary where this many of nature’s specialness can be found all within walking distance.
+Tihany’s attractiveness is greatly enhanced by the nearby water banks and the mountains, the diverse flora and fauna.
+There aren’t a lot of places in Hungary where this many of nature’s specials can be found all within walking distance.

 The 18km long trail connects the Peninsula’s natural and cultural elements, rewarding its walkers with unique bird breeds and plants, as well as with volcanic formations.
-On request we can get to know all of this area’s secrets through a guided tour.
+On request, we can get to know all of this area’s secrets through a guided tour.

 Today it is a strictly protected area, where many waterfowl and reed birds nest, but we can catch a glimpse of rarities like a graylag goose as well.
-Due to its strict protection it isn’t open for visitors, but it can be easily seen from the viewpoints in the area.
+Due to its strict protection, it isn’t open for visitors, but it can be easily seen from the viewpoints in the area.

 Unlike the Outer Lake, the Inner Lake – let’s appreciate the not too complicated naming convention! – and its surroundings are easily accessible.
-If we want to get away for a while from the tourist floods that happen so often, this place is going to be as the perfect haven.
+If we want to get away for a while from the tourist floods that happen so often, this place is going to be the perfect haven.

-There are usually two anglers near the reed-hugging lake: besides Homo sapiens the Ardea alba also visits here for a bit of food.
+There are usually two anglers near the reed-hugging lake: besides Homo sapiens, the Ardea alba also visits here for a bit of food.

 We can rent a boat too, if we really want to get away from all the noise, or if we would like to catch the lake’s biggest fish.

 Enjoying the beach in Tihany

-In Tihany and its area we have more than one opportunity to soak our curves in natural water.
+In Tihany and its area, we have more than one opportunity to soak our curves in natural water.
 The best-known one is perhaps the Gödrösi szabadstrand.

 It’s a pretty long, narrow section of the beach, just in front of the coastal road, but we don’t even notice this while bathing in the lake.
 This bathing spot is liked by the locals too and is free of charge, not the parking though, and there are buffets at the other side of the road.
-And if we are bored of the water, let’s head to the adventure park just across from us!
+And if we are bored with the water, let’s head to the adventure park just across from us!

-Its twin is the Somosi szabadstrand, regarding its offered services and its location there isn’t too much difference between the two beaches.

-A secret favourite, the not so well known sajkodi strand, hiding at the west corner of the Peninsula.
+Its twin is the Somosi szabadstrand, regarding its offered services and its location, there isn’t too much difference between the two beaches – a secret favorite, the not so well-known Sajkodi strand hiding at the west corner of the Peninsula.

-It’s not easy to find it, but the reward for preservation is a unique experience: the bay is in front of us, the impossibly green Csúcs-mountain is behind us, and under us is the soft grass.
+It’s not easy to find it, but the reward for preservation is a unique experience: the bay is in front of us, the impossibly green Csúcs-mountain is behind us, and under our feet is the soft grass.

-Looking at these characteristics not many get shocked when they find out that people have been living here since prehistoric times; Tihany and its surroundings have been a liked area during the Bronze and Iron Age.
+Looking at these characteristics, not many get shocked when they find out that people have been living here since prehistoric times; Tihany and its surroundings have been a liked area during the Bronze and Iron Age.

-By the Roman Times there was already a water crossing here.
-The city was established in 1055, when King András I. decided that it would be an ideal resting place for the deceased members of the royal family.
+By the Roman Times, there was already a water-crossing here.
+The city was established in 1055 when King András I decided that it would be an ideal resting place for the deceased members of the royal family.

-The monastery, which was used as a fortress in the 16th century due to the large amount of aggressive Turkish visitors burnt down at the end of the 17th century, then with the end of the Turkish wars there was no need for its defense, so it was demolished.
+The monastery, which was used as a fortress in the 16th century due to a large number of aggressive Turkish visitors, was burnt down at the end of the 17th century, then with the end of the Turkish wars there was no need for its defense, so it was demolished.

 During the 18th century, they rebuilt it in a Baroque style and became the symbol of the city.
-The Tihany Benedictine Monastery isn’t only the home of monks today, but also hosts constant and temporary exhibits about the history of the church and the monastic order, and the connecting Hungarian history in the museum.
+The Tihany Benedictine Monastery isn’t only the home of monks today but also hosts constant and temporary exhibits about the history of the church and the monastic order and the connecting Hungarian history in the museum.
 Constant fine art exhibitions are held at its gallery.

-Besides these, we can find a pirate museum, royal panopticon, and even an Indian museum (NOT a native Indians of Tihany museum! 🙂 ).
+Besides these, we can find a pirate museum, royal panopticon, and even an Indian museum (NOT a native Indians of Tihany museum!) 😀 .

-Something is always going down at Tihany
+Something is always going down at Tihany – Festivals and Events

-In May during the Kecskeköröm Ünnep és Tavaszi Népzenei Találkozó (Goat hooves Celebrations and Spring Folk Music Meeting) all kinds of traditional and folk art activities are organised, along with a cooking competition and the traditional races.
+In May during the Kecskeköröm Ünnep és Tavaszi Népzenei Találkozó (Goat hooves Celebrations and Spring Folk Music Meeting) all kinds of traditional and folk art activities are organized, along with a cooking competition and the traditional races.
 Oh, and you can also get some of that goat hooves from the legends!